josh-wong/bitcoin-cash-node-on-raspberry-pi/docs/index.md

 # Overview

+This knowledge base includes instructions on the following:
-This tutorial describes how to install and set up [Bitcoin Cash Node](https://bitcoincashnode.org/) on a Raspberry Pi 4 running Ubuntu Desktop (64-bit).
-We will focus on using the Bitcoin Cash Node graphical user interface (GUI) so that you can visualize processes on the blockchain and your Bitcoin Cash wallet transactions.
+- How to install and set up Bitcoin Cash Node on a Raspberry Pi 4 running Ubuntu Desktop (64-bit).
+- How to upgrade Bitcoin Cash Node on a Raspberry Pi 4 running Ubuntu Desktop (64-bit).

-These instructions are intended for those who have basic knowledge of the Ubuntu environment and Linux commands.
+The contents of this knowledge base are intended for those who are familiar with the Ubuntu environment and Linux commands.

+> **Note:** I'm using a Raspberry Pi 4 simply to minimize carbon footprint while still contributing to the health and decentralization of Bitcoin Cash.
+However, these instructions should work on other types of devices running Ubuntu Desktop.

 ## Introduction to Bitcoin Cash Node

-Bitcoin Cash Node is a node and wallet implementation for the Bitcoin Cash network.
+ [Bitcoin Cash Node](https://bitcoincashnode.org/) is a node and wallet implementation for the Bitcoin Cash network.
 The software downloads and, by default, stores the entire history of Bitcoin Cash transactions, which requires a few hundred gigabytes of disk space.
 Depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to few days.

 ## Benefits of running Bitcoin Cash Node